vsueiro/cim643/README.md

 Class material for CIM443/643 students at University of Miami.

-Find all materials and lectures [on this website](https://vsueiro.github.io/cim443/).
+Find all materials, examples and lectures [on this website](https://vsueiro.github.io/cim443/).